Jordan-Kowal/django-database-translation/README.md

 ### **2. Displaying the translations**
 The last thing left to do is to display the translations.
 Our instances have keys to `Item`, which then have keys to `Translation`.
 To get the translations, we need to pair an `Item` with a `Language`.

-First off, get the language using our `get_language_from_session`.
+First off, get the language using our `get_current_language`.
 This will return the user's current `Language` instance.

 Then, before sending your object(s) in the template/context/JSON, translate them using `instance_as_translated_dict` or `all_instances_as_translated_dict`.
 Your instances will become dictionaries, and your `Item` keys will automatically be replaced with your translated text.
 Those two functions can either be given a `language`, or guess it themselves by using the `request` arg.
 If you're going to make several translations in the same functions, get the `language` first.
 This will avoid making a new database request each time to guess the language.